TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/Index.rst

 .. important::

-   Due to some included extensions in Settings.cfg, this will not render with oder versions of the Docker image.
+   Due to some included extensions in Settings.cfg, this will not render with older versions of the Docker image.

 See `_buildinfo <_buildinfo>`_